 The study has been looked at by an independent group of people called a Research Ethics Committee, to protect your safety, rights, wellbeing and dignity.
-This study has been given a favourable opinion by the Research Ethics Committee for Wales.
+This study has been given a favourable opinion by the Research Ethics Committee for Wales on behalf of the NHS.